-Due Diligence is an extensive qualitative and quantitative look at a company in order to make the best informed business decision about a company.
-Furthermore, Due Diligence is often associated with audits, where it is required before a public offering, as well as mergers and acquisitions in order to reduce the risk in the market for these activities.
+The Due Diligence definition is an extensive qualitative and quantitative look at a company.
+It helps company leaders make the best informed business decision about a company.
+Furthermore, Due Diligence is often associated with audits, where it is required before a public offering.
+In addition, it is associated with mergers and acquisitions to reduce the risk in the market for these activities.

 If you don’t want to leave any value on the table, then download the Top 10 Destroyers of Value whitepaper.